Speed at the Cost of Quality: How Cursor AI Increases Short-Term Velocity and Long-Term Complexity in Open-Source

 \subsection{Practical Implications}

-\emph{To overcome the technical debt accumulation ratchet, software projects using LLM agents should focus on process adaptation that scales quality assurance with velocity}.
-The proportional technical debt accumulation we observe (Finding 2), combined with its velocity-dampening effects (Finding 3), creates a self-reinforcing cycle that needs to be addressed at a project level.
+\emph{To overcome the technical debt accumulation ratchet, software projects using LLM agent assistants should focus on process adaptation that scales quality assurance with AI-era velocity}.
+The proportional technical debt accumulation we observe (Section~\ref{sec:finding-quality}), combined with its velocity-dampening effects (Section~\ref{sec:finding-interaction}), creates a self-reinforcing cycle that needs to be addressed at the project level.
 To overcome this, AI-adopting teams may consider refactoring sprints triggered by code quality metrics, mandating test coverage requirements that scale with lines of code added, or prompt engineering (e.g., engineered Cursor rules) to enforce rigid quality standards for LLM agents.
-Without such adaptations, the initial productivity surge may accelerate the journey toward an unmaintainable codebase.
+Without such adaptations, the initial productivity surge may accelerate the project toward an unmaintainable end state.